collective/collective.pece/README.rst

 About
 -----

-The "Asthma Files Site" add-on for Plone is a research tool, currently in use by RPI but available to anyone doing similar research.
+The PECE add-on for Plone is a research tool, currently in use by `RPI <http://theasthmafiles.org>`_ but available to anyone doing similar research.
 It features Dexterity content types and a Collective Cover integration to enable the creation of an "Asthma File": a collectively developed document containing artifacts and annotations.

 Installation
 ------------